 See the case of Minister for Immigration & Multicultural Affairs v Bhardwaj HCA 11 if you want a decision-maker to reconsider their decision, if the decision-maker may have made “jurisdictional errors”.

 A review “on the merits” generally means that a person will look again at a decision that has been made and make what they think is the “correct and preferable” decision instead.
 (Check the relevant legislation for the limits of the merits review.)
-The person conducting the review will usually be able to consider any additional material you wish to provide to them and come to their own decision about the facts of the case.
-They will then be able to substitute their own decision for the decision originally made.
+The person conducting the review will look at the matter as a whole, considering all the relevant facts (which usually include any additional evidence you wish to provide to them), any relevant policy and the relevant law.
+They can make fresh findings of fact if they think the original decision contains errors of fact.
+They will then be able to substitute their own decision for the decision originally made, or they may uphold the original decision.

 You will only have a right to a review of an administrative decision “on the merits” if an Act or Regulation gives you that right.